Azure/aztfmigrate/readme.md

 # azurerm-restapi to azurerm

 ## Introduction
-This tool is used to migrate resources from terraform `azurerm-restapi` provider to `azurerm` provider.
+This tool is used to migrate resources from terraform `azapi` provider to `azurerm` provider.

 ## How to setup?
 1. Clone this repo to local.